diriarte2111/MoviesBlueCoding/README.md

 Menu section:

 1) Watch list: You will access the watch list from here, you will see a table with the titles that you added to this list.

+MovieRepository

+This class is in charge of all the calls either API or from local dataBase.

+getAllMovies - will load all the movies according to page we will pass as argument, it will handle to load from local dataBase or call the API getAllFavoriteMovies - will load all the movies your marked as favorites. getAllWatchListMovies - will load all the movies added to watch list.